Join the RHS today and support our charitable work

 Quercus robur 'Kosteri Fastigiata' Quercus robur 'Fastigiata Koster'

 Quercus can be deciduous or evergreen trees or shrubs, with entire, lobed or toothed leaves; flowers inconspicuous, followed by characteristic acorns; sometimes good autumn colour

-'Koster' is a fastigiate form with upright branches, spreading with age to ultimately reach 15m high and wide.
+'Koster' is a fastigiate form with upright branches, spreading with age to ultimately reach approximately 20m high and 3m wide.
 Usually seed-raised so can be variable.
 Leaves are dark green with shallow lobes

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets